MINIMIZE DISEASE & AVOID NEGATIVE OUTCOMES

 Autotransfusion Procedures and Dashboard

 SpecialtyCare focuses on patients first.
-Whether we’re joining forces with you at a hospital or clinic or another type of medical facility, our focus on patient care is what makes To this end, we measure the quality and accuracy of autotransfusion procedures with four key indicators recommended by the AABB:
+Whether we’re joining forces with you at a hospital or clinic or another type of medical facility, our focus on patient care is what makes SpecialtyCare stand out in the industry.
+To this end, we measure the quality and accuracy of autotransfusion procedures with four key indicators recommended by the AABB:

 - Air removed from bag: Frequency